Current Lab Members

 Hannah received her undergraduate degree from Wesleyan University in Middletown Connecticut, and is in the Hospital and Molecular Epidemiology MPH program at the University of Michigan School of Public Health.
 Hannah's projects in the lab included the development targeted sequencing approaches to more accurately type Clostridium difficile strains and studies of homologous recombination in Clostridium difficile.

 After leaving the Snitkin lab Hannah went on to a prestigious CSTE fellowship working with the Cook County Department of Public Health.
+Most recently she has returned to UM to get her PhD in epidemilogy in the lab of Jon Zelner.

 daniel_harris.jpg